Japan’s Hiking Insurance Providers Compared

 DISCONTINUED As of November 1, 2022, YAMAP hiking insurance is no longer available.

-Cons: Doesn’t cover death and disablement, injury, hospitalisation and indemnity liability.
+Cons: It doesn’t cover death and disablement, injury, hospitalisation or indemnity liability.

 YAMAP.